dagster-io/dagster/docs/docs-next/docs/how-to/asset-management.md

     author: Pedram Navid
 ---

 In Dagster, assets are the building blocks of data pipelines.
-They represent the data that is being processed by the pipeline.
+They represent the data that's being processed by the pipeline.
 An asset can represent a table in a database, a file in a file system, or even a machine learning model or notebook.